 Turn up office thermostats to improve women’s productivity, study suggests

-KANSAS CITY, Mo. — Women often complain that the office temperature is too low — but it’s not just comfort that’s at stake.
+It’s often quipped that women complain the office temperature is too low — but it’s not just comfort that’s at stake.

 Researchers say women’s productivity may improve when the thermostat is set to warmer temperatures.